A blue ranch-style house with white trim, showcasing a residential property.

 The Bottom Line

-Understanding the answer to “How much HELOC can I get?” is important, as is understanding your alternatives.
+Understanding the answer to “How much of a HELOC can I get?” is important, as is knowing your alternatives.
 Your home equity helps you get the funds needed, and several options for accessing that equity exist.

 If you prefer control over your funds and want the ability to draw from the account as needed, a HELOC can be a good option.
 If not, there are other alternatives, such as a cash-out refinance or home equity loan.
 If you’re interested in other types of financing, start your application with Rocket Mortgage today.